kinode-dao/kinode-book/src/cookbook/publish_to_web.md

 # Publishing a Website or Web App

 Publishing a website or web app is quite simple.
-There are helper functions to make this a one-line call, if you have properly uploaded the relevant files from your development `/pkg` directory.
+There are helper functions to make this a one-line call if you have properly uploaded the relevant files from your development `/pkg` directory.

 All of these functions expect you to place your `index.html` within a directory in `/pkg`.
 In the following examples, that directory would be `/pkg/ui`.
 All other files should be in a directory called `assets` inside of `ui`, so `/pkg/ui/assets`.
 The structure should look like this: